- Home

 No

-We would say career as a wildlife enforcement officer is not suitable for candidates with special needs.
-It requires staying outdoors, patrolling in forests in various weather conditions.
+We would say a career as a wildlife enforcement officer is not suitable for candidates with special needs.
+It requires staying outdoors and patrolling in forests in various weather conditions.
 A wildlife enforcement officer spends most of his or her time in the field.
-Candidates with special needs find it difficult to travel for hours on a daily basis.
+Candidates with special needs find it difficult to travel for hours daily.

 Table of Contents for Wildlife Enforcement Officer